 What to do if you’re tired of being a landlord

-If you’re feeling stuck and tired of being a landlord, the good news is that you do have options!
-Of course, if your property is market ready you could work with a realtor.
-But going this route requires some caution as many realtors actually have very little experience.
+If you’re feeling stuck and tired of being a landlord, the good news is that you have options.
+Of course, if your property is market ready you could work with a real estate agent.
+But going this route requires some caution as many Realtors have very little experience.
 Not only that but the fees could set you back six percent.

 What if the property is not market ready though?
 You might be overwhelmed by the idea of renovating everything or feel forced into selling at a steep discount.